 A 65-year-old male with hereditary hemorrhagic telangiectasia (HHT) who had a history of minimal epistaxis began to experience profuse epistaxis 8 to 10 weeks after starting ezetimibe-simvastatin, The patient had been treated with simvastatin 20 mg alone for 9 years without any adverse effects.
 Two months after starting combination therapy with ezetimibe-simvastatin he noticed epistaxis that increased from a few drops every other day to profuse bleeding for 20 to 30 minutes daily.
 The patient reported initiation of ezetimibe-simvastatin as the only change in his treatment regimen in the past year.
 When he stopped ezetimibe-simvastatin, his epistaxis decreased.
 After six weeks without ezetimibe-simvastatin, he had only one moderate nose bleed.
 Four months later, the patient's hemoglobin was stable.
 He then started simvastatin 40 mg monotherapy.
 The profound epistaxis returned and the patient discontinued the medication.
 It remains unclear whether the patient's accelerated epistaxis was due to the combination therapy or the double dosage of simvastatin.

-Nervous system side effects associated with HMG-CoA reductase inhibitors including cranial nerve dysfunction, tremor, vertigo, memory loss, paresthesias, peripheral neuropathy, and peripheral nerve palsy have been reported.
+Frequency not reported: Cranial nerve dysfunction, tremor, vertigo, memory loss, paraesthesias, peripheral neuropathy, peripheral nerve palsy